jodizzle/fluidity-hx/README.md

             })
     ;

 For a full example, look at the [monster](https://github.com/sepharoth213/monster) repository.

-Full documentation will arrive when the full API has been decided.
+Documentation is currently being developed, and can be viewed here: http://sepharoth213.github.io/fluidity-hx/

 To install, run: